September 22, 2019 Southern Shore Dual Argo Outing (39 Photos)

 32.

-31. The date on French's camera is still fooled up as he needs to replace the lithium clock battery, but sometime in the last week the Cow and Calf we caught before returned giving us some awesome shots!
+31. The date on French's camera is still fooled up as he needs to replace the lithium clock battery, but sometime within the last week the Cow and Calf we caught before returned giving us some awesome shots!

 30.